 In this scenario we're imagining we're a happy family business that owns one shop and doesn't want any more headaches but also knows we need content to get our name out there and compete in the modern world.
 Or maybe we're a new company that's looking to grow but not certain exactly where to start and hasn't done content before or just doesn't have the budget yet for a full-blown content strategy.

-Additional team members needed: None — but this is eating real hours from the person running the shop.
+None — but this is eating real hours from the person running the shop.

-What could go wrong: The blog quality drifts when you're busy.
+The blog quality drifts when you're busy.
 You skip a week.
 Then two.
 Without a system holding you accountable, consistency breaks down fast.

-The goal: Meaningful content presence across every major channel, with personalized review responses tied to actual work performed.
+Meaningful content presence across every major channel, with personalized review responses tied to actual work performed.

-Time cost: 10–11 hrs/week × 4 weeks × $100/hr → ~$4,000–4,400/mo in owner time
+10–11 hrs/week × 4.3 weeks/mo × $70/hr owner rate→ ~$3,010–$3,311/mo in owner time

-Additional team members needed: At this volume, you're either doing this yourself and neglecting other parts of your business, or you're delegating — but delegation requires training someone to understand content quality, your brand voice, and how to pull ROs with context.
+At this volume, you're either doing this yourself and neglecting other parts of your business, or you're delegating — but delegation requires training someone to understand content quality, your brand voice, and how to pull ROs with context.
 Expect 2–5 hours of oversight even with a part-time marketing person.

 This is where the math becomes genuinely alarming.

-What could go wrong: Everything compounds.
+Everything compounds.
 A bad week at one location cascades.
 If one manager doesn't pull their ROs, that location falls behind.
 If your content person quits, you lose institutional knowledge.
 If nobody's checking analytics across 8 locations, you're flying blind on a lot of spend.
 And location-specific review responses — the kind that actually build trust because they reference the real work you did — become nearly impossible to maintain at scale.